 If you are like me, or any other woman that has to deal with “Aunt Flo,” you may have to deal with some pretty severe PMS symptoms.
 I personally deal with debilitating cramps.
 It will literally take me out for the day when that happens.
 I am in my 30s and have been dealing with this since I was 14.
 That is a lot of pain medication and being doubled over.
 Of course, we all know it doesn’t just end with that.
 If I don’t get mad cramps, I get a huge headache, or backache, and not to mention the water weight.
-It can be really frustrating when you are trying to diet, and because of your damn period, you hold on to 5 pounds or more.
+It can be really frustrating when you are trying to diet (avoid these 4 diet mistakes), and because of your damn period, you hold on to 5 pounds or more.

 I am sure you all know why I am going on such a rant.
 What to do about it?
 It seems that there are a few things that can help with those monthly woes, and not be such a pain in your side (pun’s are fun.)
 I know for a fact that when I am getting healthy and taking my vitamins I can tell a difference.
 But what vitamin really makes a difference?